Jackson’s Chameleon Facts

 Jackson’s Chameleon Distribution, Habitat, and Ecology

-Now, though, the animal appears in the wild in several other regions.
-Through the actions of man it now inhabits, in small numbers, portions of the Hawaiian Islands and Florida, in the United States.
+Now, though, the intriguing animal appears in the wild in several other regions of the globe.
+Through the recklessness of humans it now inhabits, in small numbers, portions of the Hawaiian Islands and Florida, in the United States.
 Unconfirmed reports of sightings in other areas also exist.

-Within all these places, though, the Jackson’s Chameleon prefers to make its home in regions of local forests and woodlands.
-It further requires these various areas to have ample amounts of rainfall, and temperate to tropical temperature ranges for its survival.
+Within all these places, though, the intrepid Jackson’s Chameleon apparently prefers to make its home in regions of local forests and woodlands.
+It further requires these various areas to possess ample amounts of rainfall, as well as temperate to tropical temperature ranges for its survival.

-It further distinguishes itself in one more manner.
+This marvel also distinguishes itself in yet one more extraordinary manner.
 Most chameleons lay eggs, but not this one.
 This species gives live birth, typically to between 8 – 30 young.
-Finally, while most related creatures are highly territorial, this one typically remains much less so.
+Interestingly, while most related creatures are highly territorial, this one typically remains much less so.

 Species Sharing Its Range

-Check out our other articles on 5 Marvelous Mammals of Central America, Pesquet’s Parrot, Christmas Island, Purple Passionflower, Green Sawfish, Indian Giant Squirrel
+Check out our other articles on 5 Marvelous Mammals of Central America, Pesquet’s Parrot, Christmas Island, Purple Passionflower, Green Sawfish, Indian Giant Squirrel, Blue-lipped sea krait